H7O/Com.H.Data.Common/README.md

 // The parameter name must match the property name in the queryParams object.
 // It also protects you from SQL injection attacks and is configurable to use other
 // delimiters by passing a regular expression
+// Also note the use of 'using' keyword to ensure proper disposal of database resources

 // Example 1: using `[[` and `]]` instead of `{{` and `}}` dc.ExecuteQuery(@"